CompRhys/roost/README.md

 </h4>

+## NOTE

+Development is going to slowly be moved from this repository to the https://github.com/CompRhys/aviary repository.
+This repository will be restored to allow the paper results to be directly replicated and pre-trained models used in the paper will be shared to make it as easy as possible to replicate.
+This is to attempt to ensure that Roost hopefully becomes easier to use after I finish my PhD.

 ## Premise

 In materials discovery applications often we know the composition of trial materials but have little knowledge about the structure.